ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 {: step}

 For both FP14 and FP15, Application Center is enabled by default to support job submission, workflow management, and monitoring.
 To access the GUI, a valid password must be provided.
-If an appropriate password is not specified, the deployment fails. `app_center_gui_password` is the value required for the variable.
+If an appropriate password is not specified, the deployment fails. `app_center_gui_password` is the value required for this variable.

 ## Enabling optional values
 {: #optional-values}